Conservationist

 Let's talk about conserving our limited Natural Resources.

-The other day my father described me as a conservationist.
-I paused because I hadn't thought of myself in that light.
+The other day my father described me as a conservationist!
+I paused because I hadn't thought of myself in that light recently.
 A scientist?
 Yes!
 And few other labels, too: Trekkie, botanist, mother, aunt, friend.
 But over the years I learned that if Daddy gives me a label that he thinks fits, he's probably right.
 So it made me think, who are conservationists and why does my dad see me among their ranks?

 What is a Conservationist?